 - Pregnancy and birth.
 Serious, untreated gum infections have links with lower birth weight and premature birth.

 - Alzheimer’s disease.
 Before reaching the age of 35, those who suffer from tooth loss may have a higher risk of developing Alzheimer’s disease.
-This condition lessens the body’s defense to infection which may result in gum problems.
-Gum disease is more prevalent to diabetics.
+This condition reduces the body’s defense to infection which may result in gum problems.
+In turn, gum disease is more prevalent in diabetics.

-What else does your teeth say about your health?
+What else do your teeth say about your health?
 Let’s look through the most common complaints and see.

 Pale gums: It’s one thing to have bright red gums.
 Usually, that’s a sign of periodontal disease.
 You either get periodontal disease due to poor oral hygiene or as a symptom of another ailment.
 It’s another thing to have pale gums.

 Of course, these pale gums might come from another source.
 If you’re an avid user of home whitening kits, you might have noticed your gums turning a little white post-application.
 But if the paleness lingers, it might be a sign of something else.
-If these gums are paired with a sore feeling and a swollen tongue, have yourself checked—you might have anemia.
+If these gums are paired with soreness and a swollen tongue, have yourself checked—you might have anemia.

-If, however, your dry mouth comes from the medications you take, consult your doctor or dentist.
+If, however, your dry mouth is due to the medications you take, consult your doctor or dentist.
 You might be able to adjust your course accordingly.

 Gum inflammation: The easiest way to spot a problem in your oral health is to see if your gums are swollen.
 And much like a dry mouth, this gum inflammation can fall under several categories.
 Ailments like diabetes give your body a harder time fighting back against illnesses.
 Because they have a compromised immune system, patients with diabetes are more likely to get a more severe case of gum inflammation.

-Lack of enamel: If there’s enamel wear on the insides of the teeth, what your teeth say about your health is that it suffers a gastrointestinal problem or an eating disorder.
-It’s because you tend to throw up a lot when you have these ailments.
-In eating disorders like bulimia, in particular, the acid wears at your teeth with every routine expulsion, causing this lack.
+Lack of enamel: If there’s enamel wear on the inside of the teeth, what your teeth say about your health is that you may suffer a gastrointestinal problem or an eating disorder.
+It’s because one may be more likely to vomit if they have one of these ailments.
+In eating disorders like bulimia, for instance, the acid wears at your teeth with every routine expulsion, causing eventual enamel wear.